darshgun/atlaskit/BUG_TEMPLATE.md

 ### Prerequisites
 This bug template has been designed for Design System / Core components.
-If you want to check that your bug report hasn't already being filed, either contact the team on Slack or seach through their Jira projects.
+If you want to check that your bug report hasn't already been raised, either contact the team on Slack or seach through their Jira projects.
-See, the detailed list [here](CONTRIBUTING.md).
+See the full list of Slack channels and Jira projects on our [Contributing](CONTRIBUTING.md) page.

 ### Description